Part 2 : What strokes do you see?

 It took a while to understand that I didn’t just have to practice one stroke in isolation.

-I don’t want you to struggle like I did, if you need help just contact me and I will do my best to answer any questions.
+I don’t want you to struggle as I did if you need help contact me and I will do my best to answer any questions

 1 Striking at a ‘comfortable’ extreme range to the body